qheilmann/CommandAPI-docs/docs/en/troubleshooting.md

 If you're shading the CommandAPI and any of the following occur:

-- Players with no permissions cannot run CommandAPI commands
+- Players with no permissions can’t run CommandAPI commands
 - `.withPermission(CommandPermission.NONE)` doesn't work, even if a player has no permissions

 You've probably not initialized the CommandAPI correctly.
 To assign permissions to a command, you have to add `CommandAPI.onEnable()` to your plugin's `onEnable()` method.

 ## I've registered my command but nothing happens

 If you've registered a command, the command should be present in the console if verbose logging is enabled.
-If this does not appear in the console, check that you've:
+If this doesn’t appear in the console, check that you've:

 - Used `.register()` at the end of your command declaration
 - Added `CommandAPI.onLoad()` and `CommandAPI.onEnable()` to your `onLoad()` and `onEnable()` methods if you're shading the CommandAPI